 Shepard, Glenn, Slayton, Grissom, Schirra, Cooper, Carpenter.
 Swap them around, place them in any order you like — they'll still be recognizable as the names of the dauntless men NASA chose as America's first astronauts: the Mercury Seven.
-Only one of them, John Glenn, is still alive today, but the achievements of all seven echo resoundingly through the years.

 No other publication covered the early days of the Space Race with as much unfettered access to the astronauts and their families as LIFE, and in its Sept.
 14, 1959, issue the editors featured the "fly boys" selected for Project Mercury in a major cover story that, in effect, introduced the septet to the American public in a uniquely up-close and personal way.